VIBDAM1/git-tutorial/working.md

 2. On the right hand side of the page, find the green CODE button.

-3. //Copy the URL under the SSH tab.
+3. ~~ Copy the URL under the SSH tab.
 For this repo, it's "git@github.com:VIBDAM1/git-tutorial.git".
-You will be prompted for your passphrase.
+You will be prompted for your passphrase. ~~
 4. //use https url instead:

 5. In a new Terminal window, run